-Each semester, the Center hosts a series of films and discussions addressing topics related to cultural pluralism.
-Below are this semester's films, and some information about previous semesters' showings.
+Each semester, the Center hosts a series of films and discussions addressing topics related to identity, culture, diversity, social justice and/or cultural pluralism.
+This semester's film series focuses on internationalizing social justice.

 All films are screened at 7:30 PM in L/L Commons, Room 216

 Sworn Virgins explores the lives of Albanian sworn virgins, women who take a vow of chastity and wear male clothing in order to live as men.